-One of the greatest things about my role though, is working so closely with every department, and person, within the agency.
+One of the greatest things about my role though, is working so closely with every department within the agency.
 The best results are undoubtedly achieved through a collaborative approach, and when you have the most talented people around you, you take advantage of it.
-So from an internal point of view my role is to get the best out of our people, ensuring that our project process is set up to do just this – a well-oiled machine customised for every brief, with a focus on achieving the right outcomes.
+So from an internal point of view my role is to get the best out of our people.
+It’s to ensure that our project process is set up to do just that.
+A well-oiled machine customised for every brief, with a focus on achieving the right outcomes.

 From an external point of view, I’m our clients’ brand champion and advocate, ensuring that the work we deliver not only nails every brief, but is also target-focused, commercially viable, and is delivered to exceed expectations with a cherry on top.

 What’s your favourite part about life at Yoke?